dwyl/phoenix-liveview-counter-tutorial/README.md

 The application doesn't need to know any more about the user count (it might, but not here) so the rest of the code goes into `lib/lib_view_counter_web/live/counter.ex`.
-1. We subscribe participate and subscribe to the Presence system (we do that in `mount`)
+1. We subscribe, participate-in and subscribe to the Presence system (we do that in `mount`)
-1. We handle Presence updates and use the cureent count, adding joiners and subtracting leavers to calculate the current numbers 'present'.
+1. We handle Presence updates and use the current count, adding joiners and subtracting leavers to calculate the current numbers 'present'.
 We do that in a pattern matched `handle_info`.
 1. We publish the additional data to the client in `render`